Skip to content

 How long can tourists stay in Israel? +

-Most visa-exempt visitors can stay up to 90 days.
-The exact period granted is at the discretion of the border officer and noted on your entry slip.
+Most visa-exempt visitors can stay up to 90 days per visit.
+The exact period granted is at the discretion of the border officer and noted on your entry slip; an approved ETA-IL does not by itself guarantee entry.

 By The Visit Israel Editorial Team · Last updated